 Can I undergo wisdom teeth removal under anesthesia?

 Many patients choose IV sedation when undergoing wisdom teeth extraction.
 With IV sedation, patients rest comfortably during the procedure and sometimes wake up thinking that the procedure hasn’t even started.
 Removing one or two teeth might only require local anesthesia, which numbs the area but allows the patient to remain awake and aware, but removing four wisdom teeth, especially when there are complications like impaction, can be a longer, more involved procedure.
 During your initial consultation, we will review all your anesthesia options and help you select the best solution for your treatment.
 Your personal preferences and medical history will often dictate the option that is best for you.
-Dr. Gregory McGee maintains the highest level of licensure available to dental professionals to administer in-office anesthesia and safely monitor his patients during surgery.
+Dr. Gregory McGee and Dr. Drew Steel maintain the highest level of licensure available to dental professionals to administer in-office anesthesia and safely monitor their patients during surgery.

 Where can I have my wisdom teeth removed in Albuquerque, NM?